iot-dsa-v2/dslink-java-v2-test/README.md

 ### MainNode

 This is the root node of the link.
-It has a counter that is updated on a short interval, only when the node is subscribed.
-It also has a simple action to reset the counter.
+Invoke run to execute the entire test tree.
+Set the Auto Run value to true to have the tests run automatically after startup.

 _Actions_
 - Run - Runs all enabled tests in the subtree.